-Wall artwork instantly refreshes your space and gives character to your home, speaking to the personality and interests of the people who live there.
+Unique wall art instantly refreshes a look and brings character to your home, speaking to the personality and interests of the people who live there.
 It is a decor element that is transitional—and unlike larger, foundational pieces like rugs and furniture, wall art can be easily moved or replaced as your style changes and evolves.
-A feature art wall has the power to transform completely any room, whether you want to provide a focal point that ties everything together or just utilize a unique accent to fill in space.
-With a large variety of wall art styles, it's essential to understand the fundamental principles of how to use them correctly.
+A feature art wall has the power to transform completely any room, whether you want to provide a focal point that ties everything together or utilize a unique accent to fill in space.
+From abstract wall art to an original wall painting, it's essential to understand the fundamental principles of styling these elements for maximum impact.

-Wall Art Styles
+Different Types of Wall Art

 Mixed Media and Sculptural

 Whether made of metal, wood, reclaimed fabrics, or upcycled materials, wall hangings provide an effortless and chic look to your space.
 However subtle, the freedom of movement adds a dynamic touch.
 Check out our designer pieces from names like Circle & Line to bring unity and balance to your space with on-trend styles.

 Textile Wall Art

-Size and Scale
+Selecting the Size and Scale of Wall Art

 In a smaller area, like a powder bathroom or entryway, wall art can add depth and make a space feel larger.
-A small print displayed above the toilet, or over bath towel hooks offers a touch of personality and character.
+A small print displayed above the toilet or over bath towel hooks offers a touch of personality and character.

 Create a Gallery Wall

 When laying out your gallery or salon wall, make sure to measure the distance between each piece.
-There needs to be enough space between the frames, so as not to look too cluttered.
+There needs to be enough space between the frames to avoid looking too cluttered.
 The general idea is to have each print be about three to five inches apart on all sides.
-Lastly, use your wall space.
-When arranging a gallery wall, don’t cluster the artwork into a tiny area, feel free to hang art close to the ceiling, which gives perspective and space.
+Lastly, use all your wall space.
+Don't cluster the artwork into a tiny area when arranging the wall.
+Feel free to hang art close to the ceiling, which creates perspective and dimension in the room.